marcomanfrin/DataStructureAndAlgorithmExercices/readme.md

+# Data structure & Algorithm Exercices

-The exercises in the following slides are designed to support learning and are a great help in preparing for the final exam.
+The following exercises are designed to support learning and are a great help in preparing for the final exam in data structure and algorithm.
 The more challenging exercises also serve as an in-depth exploration for those who wish to deepen their understanding beyond the core material

 1. Write a function that checks whether a given string of brackets is balanced.
 Examples: